Paul Ginsburg, PhD's contact information

 Paul Ginsburg, PhD's Bio

-Paul Ginsburg is the Leonard D. Schaeffer Chair in Health Policy Studies at the Brookings Institution and director of the USC-Brookings Schaeffer Initiative for Health Policy.
-He serves as director of public policy at the USC Schaeffer Center.
+Paul Ginsburg is a Senior Fellow at the USC Schaeffer Center.
 He is also a professor of health policy at the USC Price School of Public Policy.

 From 1995 through 2013, he served as president of the Center for Studying Health System Change (HSC), an organization he founded.
 Initiated with core support from the Robert Wood Johnson Foundation, HSC conducted research to inform policymakers and other audiences about changes in organization, financing and delivery of care, and their effects on people.
 HSC was widely known for the objectivity and technical quality of its research and its success in communicating it to policymakers, industry and the media as well as to the research community.
 It enjoyed particular respect for its knowledge of developments in communities and healthcare markets.